Measures of Information Reflect Memorization Patterns: Acknowledgments

 \section{Acknowledgments}

 We are grateful to the Technion CS NLP group and others at the Technion---particularly, Mor Ventura, Michael Toker, Hadas Orgad, Reda Igbaria, Zach Bamberger, Adir Rahamim, Anja Reusch, and Gail Weiss---for the insightful discussions that shaped this work.
 RB would like to extend his gratitude to his dorm-mates and friends--- Atulya, Josh, Cornelius, David, Krist\'{o}f, Pratibha, Ajay, Navdeep--- for being a constant source of home during his time at the Technion.
 RB would also like to thank the support staff at Delhi Technological University and the Technion for their administrative support.
 We also thank the anonymous reviewers and area chairs during the review process at NeurIPS 2022 for their careful analysis of our work.
-This research was supported by the Israel Science Foundation (grant No.\ 448/20) and by an Azrieli Foundation Early Career Faculty Fellowship.
+This research was supported by the Israel Science Foundation (grant No.\ 448/20), an Azrieli Foundation Early Career Faculty Fellowship, and an AI Alignment grant from Open Philanthropy.